mnonnenm/torchRPM/README.md

-# rpm_playground
+# RPM implementation in pytorch

-Development repository of Marcel Nonnenmacher on the exponential family recognition-parametrised model (RPM) [1] written while working with Maneesh Sahani at the Gatsby Computational Neuroscience Unit in 2023.
+Development repository of Marcel Nonnenmacher on the exponential family recognition-parametrised model (RPM) [1] written in 2023 while working with Maneesh Sahani at the Gatsby Computational Neuroscience Unit.

+The main focus of this work was 1) to experiment with the RPM itself and understand its core functioning
+                                   (which turns out to be discretization of observed space under cond. independence).
+                                2) to implement various fitting methods that go beyond the basic saturated VI of the original AISTATS publication [1], such as minibatch SGD, amortized q(Z|X) etc.
-Contains basic implementations of several RPM variants for testing purposes, some of which never made much sense.
+Also contains basic implementations of several RPM variants for testing purposes, some of which never made much sense.

 This repository is a copy of the development repository that got transfered to the 'Gatsby-Sahani' github organization.